SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_request_cert2.png)

-1. On your DNS provider, create the CNAME records that are used to by AWS to validate that these domain(s) are yours.
+1. On your DNS provider, create the CNAME records that are used by AWS to validate that the domain is yours.

     ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_validate_cert.png)